angeloschatzimparmpas/HardVis/README.md

 Then, open your browser and point it to `localhost:8080`.
 We recommend using an up-to-date version of Google Chrome.

+# Reproducibility of the Results #
+The following instructions describe how to reach the results present in Figure 1 of the article.
+The aforementioned figure is connected with Section 5.2 (*Use case: explorative sampling for better classification*), and it is the main use case described in the paper.

+**Note:** We used OSX and Google Chrome in all our tests, so we cannot guarantee that it works in other OS or browser.
+However, since HardVis is written in JS and Python, it should work in all the most common platforms.

+**Tip:** You will have to see a red loading bar on the very top of your browser whenever something is processing.

+**Tip:** Our [demonstration video](https://vimeo.com/772796696) also presents the following steps, using the same data set (from 02:04 until 08:00).

+- Step 1: Make sure the "Vehicle Silhouette" data set is selected (top-left corner), then reload/refresh the `localhost:8080` page open in your browser. **Please note** that the first time you execute the analysis and, consequently, run the hyperparameter search, it might take a few minutes before the XGBoost classifier's hyperparameters have been tuned, using Bayesian Optimization.
+After the first time, the results are cached and will be re-used to make the process faster.
+- Step 2: When *Data Space* is populated with the data points, click on the stacked bar chart with value *13* for the *Number of Neighbors*, as is shown in Figure 6(a).
+- Step 3: We continue by selecting *Undersampling (US)* from the *Data Sets and Sampling Techniques* panel, and then click on the *OSS* option to activate this undersampling algorithm.
+- Step 4: After the loading process is over, we set the *Seeds* value to *250* (see Figure 6(c)).
+Afterward, we choose value *125* for this same parameter (cf. Figure 6(d)).
+- Step 5: At this point, we click on *Rare* from the *Types* parameter to deactivate the algorithm's application to these types of instances.
+In Figure 6(f), we can observe the result of this action.
+After everything gets reloaded, we click on *Outlier* type to deactivate this particular type, too (visible due to the removal of the *tick* symbol).
+- Step 6: Next, we select all data points in *Data Space* view by holding down the left click button and moving the mouse to surround all data points.
+This process is performed with the help of the lasso functionality implemented in HardVis, with dashed lines appearing in the *Data Space* view.
+After waiting a while until the dashed lines disappear, we press the *Execute Undersample* button in this same view.
+- Step 7: Afterward, we try out another undersampling phase.
+Thus, we click on the *OSS* button again to repeat the process one more time.
+Since the results are becoming worse, we completely deactivate this undersampling algorithm by clicking on the *Disabled* option.
+Please wait until the red loading bar on the very top is no longer visible.
+- Step 8: To receive the image shown in Figure 1, we have to switch to the *Oversampling (OS)* and click on the *SMOTE* option to activate this oversampling algorithm, as illustrated in Figure 1(a).
+Please wait until everything loads.
+Finally, we deactivate the *Outlier* option from the *Types* parameter.

+**Outcome:** The above process describes how you will be able to reproduce precisely the results presented in Figure 1 of the paper.
+Thank you for your time!

 # Corresponding Author #
 For any questions with regard to the implementation or the paper, feel free to contact [Angelos Chatzimparmpas](mailto:angelos.chatzimparmpas@lnu.se).